Eventuous/docs/content/docs/subscriptions/subs-concept.md

 As mentioned, there are multiple issues of using a message bus as transport to deliver events to reporting models, but we won't be covering them on this page.

-The easiest way to solve the issue is to use a database, which supports realtime subscriptions to event streams out of the box.
+The easiest way to solve the issue is to use a database which supports realtime subscriptions to event streams out of the box.
 That's why we use EventStoreDB as the primary event store implementation.